 At The Lerch Law Firm, our federal crimes attorneys in Savannah are comfortable negotiating with federal prosecutors and presenting complex cases in federal court.
-With more than a decade of experience and thousands of cases successfully handled in both state and federal court, Attorney Courtney Lerch is prepared to protect your rights and freedom throughout the legal process – no matter how complex your case may appear.
+With more than a decade of experience and numerous of cases successfully handled in both state and federal court, Attorney Courtney Lerch is prepared to protect your rights and freedom throughout the legal process – no matter how complex your case may appear.

 Examples of Federal Crimes